 36. Connect MIDI Devicesedit

 See the MIDI Device Mapper Dialog to map a MIDI device to a MIDI device ID (not same as MIDI channel).

-The easiest way is to bringing a MIDI In CHOP, select your device, wiggle a control, and export that channel to a parameter or wherever yo need it.
+The easiest way is to bringing a MIDI In CHOP, select your device, wiggle a control, and export that channel to a parameter or wherever you need it.

-38. Clones are Components kept in sync with a Master Clone
+38. Clones are Components kept in sync with a Master Cloneedit

-A clone is a copy of a master component, with the additional feature that any time the master is changed (including the wiring and parameters of nodes inside it), all of its clones are changed.
+A clone is a copy of a master component, with the additional feature that any time the master is changed (including the wiring and parameters of nodes inside it), all of its clones are changed to match it.

 Pick any component, like